AdaCore/gnatstudio/docs/tutorial/projects.rst

 extensions (e.g by using one of the predefined schemes) and you can also specify exceptions that use non standard file names.

 Click on `Forward`: we're now in the switch selector.
-Select `Recompile if switches changed`.
+Go on the `Builder` switch page and select `Recompile if switches changed`.

-Click on `Ada` page.
+Select the `Ada` switch page.

 Select `Full errors` and `Overflow checking`.
 The boxes and the command line (the text entry at the bottom of the page) are fully synchronized, e.g if you